pereiraleo447/worldbuilding-obsidian/Lands of the East/7. Session Prep/Campaign Outline.md

 ## Point of No Return

-- Izanmaru achieves true lichdom, and retreats to prepare his final assault.
+- Izanmaru makes an attempt on the Phoenix’s life.
+If successful, he retreats with the kaiju’s corpse and resurrects it under his thrall

 # Act II (Lvl 5-8)